systemd/particleos/README.md

 or your fork of it and run `mkosi -ff sysupdate update --reboot` which will update the system using `systemd-sysupdate` and then reboot.

-There is no installer yet for ParticleOS.
-To install it, build the ParticleOS image from another Linux system and `dd` it to the disk of the system you want to run ParticleOS on.
+## Installation

+Before installing ParticleOS, make sure that Secure Boot is in setup mode on the target system.
+The Secure Boot mode can be configured in the UEFI firmware interface of the target system.
+If there's an existing Linux installation on the target system already, run `systemctl reboot --firmware-setup` to reboot into the UEFI firmware interface.
+At the same time, make sure the UEFI firmware interface is password protected so an attacker cannot just disable Secure Boot again.

+To install ParticleOS with a USB drive, first build the image on an existing Linux system as described above.
+Then, burn it to the USB drive with `mkosi burn /dev/<usb>`.
+Once burned to the USB drive, plug the USB drive into the system onto which you'd like to install ParticleOS and boot into the USB drive via the firmware.
+Then, boot into the "Installer" UKI profile.
+When you end up in the root shell, run
+`systemd-repart --dry-run=no --empty=force /dev/<drive>` to install ParticleOS
+to the system's drive.
+Finally, reboot into the target drive (not the USB) and the regular profile (not the installer one) to complete the installation.

-# Configuring systemd-homed after installation
+## Configuring systemd-homed after installation

 After installing ParticleOS and logging into your systemd-homed managed user, run the following to configure systemd-homed for the best experience: